On Campus Housing

 WHAT YOU NEED TO KNOW BEFORE RENTING AN APARTMENT

 It is very difficult to find short-term, furnished housing options in the US.
-Therefore, you are advised to live in university residence halls when possible.
-Living in a residence hall provides the convenience of a furnished room and a meal plan.
+Therefore, you are advised to live in university residence halls or apartments when possible.
+Living in on-campus housing provides the convenience of a furnished room/apartment and a meal plan.
 In addition, you're close to university classrooms, libraries and college life.
-However it is very difficult to get a room on campus because the dorms do fill up quickly.
-Below are some options to help you get started.
+It is encouraged to apply for on-campus housing early to reserve your space for Fall 2020!

 Here is a list of abbreviations that you will find on many websites when they are talking about the featured amenities of the location you are interested in renting.